sebastjanm/gratitude-bee/docs/PRD.md

 *   **Welcome Screen:** A screen that introduces the app's value proposition to new users.
 *   **Authentication Screen:** A unified screen for both Sign Up and Sign In, using an email/password combination.
 *   **Forgot Password:** A standard flow for users to reset their password.
-*   **Partner Link:** A crucial step where a user can invite their partner to connect their accounts via a unique link, enabling the core functionality of the app.
+*   **Partner Link:** A crucial step for connecting with a partner.
+A user can either **share their unique, auto-generated invite code** with their partner, or they can **enter the invite code** they received from their partner.
+This ensures a secure and unambiguous link between the two accounts.

 ### 3.2.
 Main Application (Tabs)